US Open: What has been different for Rory McIlroy so far this week and can he end major drought in LA?

 I think McIlroy is right where he wants to be right now.
 There might still be 36 holes to play, but you've got to believe he loves his position after making such an impressive start to the week.

-It has almost been a tale of two different nines for McIlroy so far, as he his ten under on the front nine hole and two over for the back, although that disparity is something you're going to see with a lot of players.
+It has almost been a tale of two different nines for McIlroy so far, as he is 10 under on the front nine holes and two over for the back, although that disparity is something you're going to see with a lot of players.

 - Rory McIlroy: No one wants me to win a major more than I do!